Dallas Has Been Waiting 45 Years For This Hal Thomson Designed Highland Park Home to Come on the Market

 Architectural detail of carved mantel in this historic home designed by architect Hal Thomson at 3925 Potomac Avenue in the Highland Park neighborhood of Dallas.

-Architect Hal Thomson had the talent and eye to design delicate and refined detailing that captivates and yet is nuanced so it does not interrupt the elegance of the entirety of the room.
+Architect Hal Thomson had the talent and eye to design delicate and refined detailing that captivates one and yet is nuanced so it does not interrupt the elegance of the entirety of the room.
 Here is a beautiful carved detail on the living room fireplace mantel and surround.

 This significant Highland Park home has been featured by numerous magazines including one that identified the home as one of the 10 most charming homes in Dallas.